Geelong New Energies Service Station Project (Project reclassified as Operating)

 Project description

-The New Energies Service Station will have the capability to dispense green hydrogen in commercial quantities and refuel a fleet of heavy FCEVs.
-The project includes a diverse group of industry partners: Toll Group, ComfortDelGro Corporation Australia (CDC), Cleanaway and Barwon Water, who have committed to seven of an initial fleet of 15 hydrogen-powered heavy vehicles that will be refuelled at the service station within the first two years.
-These FCEVs include road freight, public transport, municipal waste management, water treatment and general fleet.
+The Viva Energy Hub (project name – New Energies Service Station) has the capability to dispense renewable hydrogen in commercial quantities and refuel a fleet of heavy FCEVs.
+The project includes a diverse group of industry partners who will operate up to 15 hydrogen-powered heavy vehicles that will be refuelled at the service station.
+These FCEVs include road freight (Toll Group), public transport (ComfortDelGro Australia), municipal waste management (Cleanaway), water treatment (Barwon Water) and general fleet.

-The New Energies Service Station is to be located on a part of the buffer land surrounding the Geelong Refinery, proximate to the Princes Highway, which is owned by Viva Energy.
-The site will be within an existing industrial zone with access to electrical infrastructure and recycled water from the nearby Barwon Water Northern Water Plant.
+The New Energies Service Station is located on a part of the vacant land surrounding the Geelong Refinery, proximate to the Princes Highway, which is owned by Viva Energy.
+The site is within an existing industrial zone with access to electrical infrastructure and recycled water from the nearby Barwon Water Northern Water Plant.

 • Support for the development and construction of Viva Energy’s service station, renewable hydrogen and EV infrastructure.

-• Subsidisation of the purchase and operation of 15 hydrogen heavy FCEVs.
+• Subsidisation of the purchase and operation of up to 15 hydrogen heavy FCEVs.

-The New Energies Service Station (renewable hydrogen and EV infrastructure) and the deployment of 15 commercial hydrogen FCEVs is estimated to cost AUD$43.3 million.
+The New Energies Service Station (renewable hydrogen and EV infrastructure) and the deployment of up to 15 commercial hydrogen FCEVs is estimated to cost AUD$61.2 million.

 Viva Energy has announced that foundation partners deploying vehicles in the first year of the project include:

-• Toll Group – two hydrogen-powered prime movers deployed for the delivery of liquid fuels from Viva Energy’s Geelong Refinery
+• Toll Group – hydrogen-powered prime mover/s deployed for the delivery of liquid fuels from Viva Energy’s Geelong Refinery

 • ComfortDelGro Corporation Australia – two hydrogen-powered buses for use on Geelong city commuter bus routes